flannelhead/blackstar/README.md

 ```
 stack exec blackstar -- scenes/default.yaml --output output
 ```
 in the root directory of the project.
-The `-o` flag specifies the output directory.
+The `--output` flag specifies the output directory.
+By default, `blackstar` searches for a starmap in the path `./stars.kdt`, but a different path can be specified using the `--starmap` flag.

 The rendered files are named `scenename.png` and `scenename-bloomed.png`.
 The `--preview` flag can be used to render small-sized previews of the scene while adjusting the parameters.
 The `--force` flag will cause `blackstar` to overwrite output images without a prompt.